Quest Magazine - Home

 Finding work

-If you are aiming to become a solicitor, securing a training contract will be crucial and you shouldn’t leave your applications until the last minute.
-Many big firms recruit two years ahead of the start date, so think about applying as early as possible, while you are still studying for your law degree.
+If you’re transitioning from the armed forces and aiming to become a solicitor, securing a training contract is a crucial step.
+Many large firms recruit two years ahead of the start date, so it’s advisable to apply early, potentially while you’re still studying for your law degree.

-Different law firms may have different standards for applicants; the most sought-after law firms have the highest standards and competition.
-Research the law firms you are interested in, find out what makes them unique, and make sure you tailor your CV and covering letter to target them.
+Different law firms have varying standards for applicants, with the most sought-after firms having the highest standards and competition.
+It’s important to research the law firms you’re interested in, understand what makes them unique, and tailor your CV and covering letter to target them specifically.

-Some law firms will sponsor you through your Legal Practice Course, which can alleviate a huge financial burden.
+Some law firms may sponsor you through your Legal Practice Course, which can significantly alleviate financial burdens.

-Perfect your CV and focus on relevant work experience: what sets you apart from the crowd?
-Some firms offer two-week ‘vacation schemes’ – a work experience placement that will not only enhance your CV but may also allow you to get your foot in the door for a training contract.
-(Many such schemes in fact incorporate an interview for a training contract at the end of the placement.)
+Enhancing your CV and focusing on relevant work experience is key.
+What sets you apart from the crowd?
+Some firms offer two-week ‘vacation schemes’ – work experience placements that not only enhance your CV but may also provide an opportunity for a training contract.

-There may be many in-house positions that you should not ignore.
-Working in-house normally involves being employed by a company to work as a lawyer, i.e. your only client is the company.
-These can be equally competitive jobs and can offer very attractive financial packages as well as a better work/life balance when compared to the traditional work in a law firm.
+In-house positions should not be overlooked.
+Working in-house typically involves being employed by a company to work as a lawyer, where your only client is the company.
+These roles can be competitive but often offer attractive financial packages and a better work/life balance compared to traditional work in a law firm.

-As someone who has been in the Services, you already have a foot in the door of a particular market: Service personnel.
-You probably understand the mind-set of your fellow Service personnel better than a civilian would.
-This may not necessarily make you a better solicitor, but understanding your client can be crucial to your success on many levels.
-Importantly, you will be able to market yourself to Service personnel and veterans, who will be eager to do business with someone who speaks their language.
-Use this to your advantage, and consider the links and contacts you may already have.
-For example, many of your former colleagues may have already moved on to establish themselves in civilian careers – they may be accountants or run their own businesses, or even be lawyers themselves.
-Use your network to your advantage.
-Can they offer you work experience?
-Will they potentially be a client of yours?
+As an ex-service member, you have a unique advantage: understanding the mindset of fellow service personnel.
+This understanding can be crucial to your success on many levels.
+You can market yourself to service personnel and veterans, who may prefer to do business with someone who speaks their language.
+Consider the links and contacts you may already have.
+Many of your former colleagues may have already established themselves in civilian careers – they could be accountants, business owners, or even lawyers themselves.
+Leverage your network to your advantage.
+They might be able to offer you work experience or potentially become a client of yours.

 LAW APPRENTICESHIPS